kearnsw/cora/README.md

 This repository holds the code for the Rasa X deployment of the Cora wellness study.

+The custom code is located in `actions/actions.py` that utilizes the `cora` package.

 The CDC symptom checker stories are located in `data/stories.md.bak`

 ## Deploy